tttmmmyyyy/fixlang/Std.md

 ### `_read_line_inner : Bool -> IOHandle -> IOFail String`

-Read characters from an IOHandle.
+Reads characters from an IOHandle.

 If the first argument `upto_newline` is true, this function reads a file upto newline or EOF.

 ### `_unsafe_perform : IO a -> a`

-Perform the I/O action.
+Performs the I/O action.
 This may violate purity of Fix.

 ### `close_file : IOHandle -> IO ()`

-Close a file.
+Closes a file.

 Unlike C's `fclose`, closing an already closed `IOHandle` is safe and does nothing.

 ### `eprint : String -> IO ()`

-Print a string to stderr.
+Prints a string to stderr.

 ### `eprintln : String -> IO ()`

-Print a string followed by a newline to stderr.
+Prints a string followed by a newline to stderr.

 ### `exit : I64 -> IO a`

-Exit the program with an error code.
+Exits the program with an error code.

 ### `exit_with_msg : I64 -> String -> IO a`

-Exit the program with an error message and an error code.
+Exits the program with an error message and an error code.

 The error message is written to the standard error output.

 ### `from_func : (() -> a) -> IO a`

-Create an IO action from a function.
+Creates an IO action from a function.

 ### `get_arg : I64 -> IO (Option String)`